Skip to main content

 The following sequences illustrate the expected order of events in common Sell and Pay scenarios.
 Your system should be prepared to handle webhooks that might arrive out of the typical order due to network conditions or other factors.

-1. Standard Successful Sell and Pay Transaction Flow: SELL_AND_PAY.DEPOSIT_CONFIRMEDSELL_AND_PAY.COMPLETED
+1. Standard Successful Sell and Pay Transaction Flow: SELL_AND_PAY.DEPOSIT.RECEIVEDSELL_AND_PAY.PAYMENT_ORDER.COMPLETED

-• Description: In this scenario, the cryptocurrency deposit is blocked due to compliance or security reasons, and subsequently refunded to the customer.
+• Description: In this scenario, the cryptocurrency deposit is blocked due to compliance or security reasons, and subsequently a refund is processed to return the cryptocurrency to the customer.

-• Description: After a deposit is confirmed, the transaction may be cancelled (e.g., due to payment processing failure, customer request, or timeout), leading to a refund of the cryptocurrency deposit.
+• Description: After a deposit is received, the transaction may be cancelled (e.g., due to payment processing failure, customer request, or timeout), leading to a refund of the cryptocurrency deposit.

 Important Considerations